 A short train ride to Oberdorf and then by cable car up to Weissenstein, where you will reach the Jura Crest Trail.
 The roof of Canton Solothurn offers views across the Jura arc to the Mittell and the snow-capped Alps and on through forests and typical Jura meadows.
 You will cross the language border at Montagne de Romont and spend the night near Biel.

 - Walking for the day: 24 km, 6-7 hours, ↑1415 m ↓700 m

 Day 3: Biel – Nods | 17 km

 From the low-lying Schüss Valley, you will reach the crest of the Bernese Jura.
 An almost constant, yet comfortable climb follows to scale the Chasseral.
 Enjoy the panoramic view over the Mittelland lakes.
 From Chasseral transfer down to Nods.

-In the morning, a transfer will bring you up to Chasseral where you continue your walk.
-A varied hike follows between the upper St. Imier Valley and the Val de Ruz Valley with the winter-sports resort, Le Pâquier.
-The top of the Vue des Alpes pass is not far from the watch-making centre of La Chaux-de-Fonds.
+In the morning, transfer up to Chasseral, where you will continue your walk.
+A varied hike follows between the upper St. Imier Valley and the Val de Ruz Valley with the winter sports resort, Le Pâquier.
+The top of the Vue des Alpes pass, transfer to the watch-making centre of La Chaux-de-Fonds.

 Day 7: Departure